yixuan/rcpp-note/source/api/Vector_ctor.rst

 ``template <typename U>``

-.. cpp:function:: Vector(const int& size, const U& u)
+.. cpp:function:: Vector::Vector(const int& size, const U& u)

    Create a vector of length *size*, and fill it with value *u*.
 Type will be converted if necessary.